 This technique is more effective than the statistics we hear every day.
 Having imagined the tragic result of a car accident, many people begin to understand the importance of making the right decision.

 Buying a new car is a difficult decision.
 Often, when people are involved in the process of buying a car, they are going through the emotional aspects of car ownership.
 They convince themselves that they need a better audio system or a leather interior.
 However, this is what they want, not what they need.

 Good decisions are the result of a good choice.
-You can not control other people’s choice, but you have a complete control over your own choices and decisions.
+You can not control other people’s choices, but you have complete control over your own choices and decisions.
 Use this knowledge as a source of opportunity and freedom.